 For those who like to get outdoors, there is much to do around Montbéliard.
-The Eurovelo 6 route passes through the town, past the pretty marina, travelling across Europe from the Atlantic coast to the Black Sea.
-There are other cycle routes and hiking trails including la coulée verte and the path of remembrance and peace.
-Visit the 84 acre base nautiques du pays de Montbéliard, a lake just 8km north of Montbéliard, which has a sandy beach that is popular with swimmers and opens from mid-June to September.
+The EuroVelo 6 route passes through the town, past the pretty marina, travelling across Europe from the Atlantic coast to the Black Sea.
+There are other cycle routes and hiking trails including La Coulée verte and the path of remembrance and peace.
+Visit the 84 acre base nautiques du pays de Montbéliard, a lake just 8km north of Montbéliard, which has a sandy beach popular with swimmers and which opens from mid-June to September.
 It is also great for other water sports including windsurfing, water-skiing and sailing as well as having numerous routes for joggers, walkers and mountain-bikers.
 Relax in Montbéliard's beautiful parks and gardens, or take a picnic.
-The Pres-la-Rose garden even hosts concerts in the summer.
-Montbéliard caters well to children and was named a child-friendly city in 2009.
-It hosts festivals for them such as Festival des Mômes, which is dedicated to creativity, and the Citadédroi - a week of workshops, games and performances focused on educating about children's rights.
+The Parc du Près-la-Rose even hosts concerts in the summer.
+Montbéliard caters well for children and was named a child-friendly city in 2009.
+It hosts festivals for them such as Festival des Mômes, which is dedicated to creativity, and the Citadédroi Montbéliard - a week of workshops, games and performances focused on educating about children's rights.
 The town also hosts several other festivals throughout the year including a carnival in April, the clown festival, Festival du Nez Rouge, hosted biannually in May and a medieval festival at the end of September.
 If you visit around Christmas time, be sure to visit the fantastic Christmas market and see the wonderful Christmas lights!